losrobbos/file-upload-guide/README.md

 # File Uploading & Display - Fullstack

-Find here summarized a mini guide how to incorporate file uplading with a (free) file cloud provider.
+Find here summarized a mini guide how to incorporate file uplading from frontend to backend with a (free) file cloud provider.

 We will use Cloudinary as the provider, which allows us (at the time of writing) 10GB+ storage for free.